-Addiction in any form can be dangerous and coping with it can be highly complex.
-From sex, alcohol and nicotine to shopping and binge eating, all these obsessions and wreck havoc on your life.
+Addiction in any form can be dangerous and cope with it can be highly complex.
+From sex, alcohol and nicotine to shopping and binge eating, all these obsessions and wreak havoc in your life.
 Treating an addiction can be a difficult procedure.
 However, mixing the right amount of exercise with your routine can increase the effects of treatment, suggests a research.

-During the recovery period, the body and the mind start missing out on whatever produces endorphins in the brain, which gives the ``high’’ feeling.
-When a person experiences stress, the cravings increase and the recovery process nose dives.
+During the recovery period, the body and the mind start missing out on whatever produces endorphins in the brain, which gives the``high’’ feeling.
+When a person experiences stress, the cravings increase and the recovery process nosedives.
 This is when workouts come into play.
 It is very common for an addict to feel depressed during their recovery process.
-Thus, behavioral treatments are given to let the addict have a healthy physical and emotional life.
-During workouts the body releases endorphins and endocannabiniods which strengthen the recovery process and lets an individual cope with depression.
+Thus, behavioural treatments are given to let the addict have a healthy physical and emotional life.
+During workouts, the body releases endorphins and endocannabinoids which strengthen the recovery process and lets an individual cope with depression.

-There have also been studies which show that exercise can reduce stress because glanin, a chemical released in the brain during exercise, plays a significant role in lowering the stress-related cravings.
+There have also been studies which show that exercise can reduce stress because of galanin, a chemical released in the brain during exercise, plays a significant role in lowering the stress-related cravings.

 Studies have also shown that smokers have lesser withdrawal symptoms and have less intense cravings after hitting the gym.
 This indicates that sticking to workouts for long-term can even reduce the drug-seeking behaviours.